-Having used the word yoga so many times it might be the right place to explain a little more about the word itself without making it a tutorial.
+Having used the word yoga so many times it might be the right place to explain a little more about the word.

 In the beginning when I mentioned ‘yoga’, people would nod and share their own short-lived experience.
 Each year when I ran into the same people at social gatherings they would ask “are you still practicing yoga?”.
-Each year my answer was yes, even though I did not admit to them that I had come very close to “the end” many times (see below).
+Each year my answer was yes, even though I did not admit to them that I had come very close to “the end” many times.

-Anyways, “Do you practice yoga?” is the most frequently asked question these days especially if one is stressed or has recently been through an illness.
-Unconsciously the reference here is Asana, the practice of poses and movement.
-Do you agree?
+Anyways, “Do you practice yoga?” is the most frequently asked question these days especially if one is stressed, injured or has recently been through an illness.
+Unconsciously the reference here is Āsana, the practice of poses and movement.

 Simply put, Asana, the pose, begins with the movement of the body-breath and concludes with stillness in the posture.
 The final position, wherever you are on the path of your practice – is ‘asana’.
 At the moment of this culmination the body stills, the emotions are quieted and the mind rests in a state of yoga, union.
 This state of union as the gurus and sages affirm has many names; Samadhi, Nirvana, Self-Realization, etc.; essentially a state of eternal joy and contentment; a state of pure love.